wpeventmanager/wp-event-manager/readme.txt

 New - option to add and hide column from the event dashboard is added.
 Fix - issue related to adding comments on the single event page.
 Fix - My Registration shortcode related issue.
-New - Option to display My Registration page on the My account section of a website is added.
+New - Option to display My Registration page on the My account section of an event website is added.
 Fix- Issue related to enabling comment form on the single event page.
 Fix - Issue related to the shortcode used to add comment form for old events on the single event page.
 Fix - Issue related to adding upcoming event widget in event calendar.
 Fix - Issue related to event listing styling and font.
 Fix - Issue related to the event calendar icon on the event listing page.
-Fix - Issue related to the manual installation of the Calendar addon.
+Fix - Issue related to the manual installation of the Calendar addon for events.
 Fix - Issue related to the event registration form fields.

 = [2.4] 30-12-2018 =

-Fix – All string related issues and POT file in Event Manager.
-Fix – Admin form fields improvements for Event Manager and calendar.
-Fix – POT file and some event calendar string improved.
-Fix – Language files added for Bulgarian,Hindi,Indonesian,Italian,Lithuanian,Polish,Portuguese (Brazil),Serbian,Vietnamese,Chinese.
-Fix –  CSS tweaks with Calendar and other addons.
-Fix – Improved compatibility with the event calendar.
-Fix - Issue related to displaying event calendar on a specific page.
-Fix - Issue related to the frontend event calendar layout.
-Fix - Issue related to the register for event button.
-Fix - Event calendar shortcode issue.
-Fix - Issue related to the registration form setting.
-Fix - Issue related to updating WP Event Manager manually.
-Fix - Issue related to the shortcode used to sort events by category on events calendar.
-Fix - Issue related to adding event calendar widget.
-Fix - Issue related to adding Google API key in Event Manager.
-Fix - Issue related to removing dummy event data on uninstalling the WP Event Manager plugin.
-Fix - Issue related to event date and time format setting in event manager.
-Fix - Issue related to the Timepicker format for events.
-Fix - Issue related to the Login page URL in event manager.
-Fix - Issue related to the event timezone format.
 Fix - Issue related to the installation of sell tickets addon.
 Fix - Issue related to the show free tickets field section in event manager.
 Fix - Issue related to adding paid tickets for events on frontend.